CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 # Hyperbolic Chern Number
 This repository contains code and data accompanying Ref.
-[1] for computing the Chern number for each irreducible representation (irrep) of the {8,3} Haldane model [2].
+[1].
+They are used to compute the Chern number for each irreducible representation (irrep) of the {8,3} Haldane model [2].
 The project is divided into two main sections: Hamiltonian construction and Chern number calculation.

 ## Construction of Hamiltonian